My Monday Morning Routine

 I cannot remember how I have become a morning person?
 Let me think about it… Perhaps jetlag hooked me up with this routine?
 I remembered I would be very jetlagged whenever I travelled back from Hong Kong.
 The jetlag would start to hit me around 5 or 6 p.m., which means 12 or 1 a.m. over there, then I would sleep in quite early like 8 p.m.
-Believe it or not, in my case, a secret weapon of becoming a morning person is actually being jetlagged.
+Believe it or not, in my case, a secret weapon of becoming a morning person for my Monday morning routine is actually being jetlagged.

 Realistically, how the fellow morning persons are able to be up in early morning?
 Have a look at the latest interview with the power couple, Kristina Karlsson and Paul Lacy, founder and owner of Kikki.K, they both enjoy waking up early in order to have the most productive day, not to mention Paul would love to up at 2 or 3 a.m. writing their book.
 They told us, the magic trick is not that complicated than you think.
 It’s just you have to SLEEP EARLY.

 So, on every Sunday evening, I try my best to stay away from any electronic devices, because It helps me to fall asleep faster.
 But the truth is, I always fail to do so… Not a good example to share though!
 Ha-ha.
 Anyway, I set the alarm clock on my iPhone and make sure put it anywhere outside of my bed, because I find it easier for me to keep my eyes wide open genuinely (You know you must drag yourself out of your bed, so that you can reach the phone).
 The next day will be like regardless of what time I go to bed:-